NUS-IDS/ems_mentalhealth/code/README.md

 The LLM prompts use the schema definitions from [../resources/schema_defs.tsv](../resources/schema_defs.tsv)

-The predictions on EMNLP dataset from various models are include in [stlabels](stlabels) directory.
+The predictions on the EMNLP dataset from various models are include in [../stlabels](../stlabels) directory.

 The output labels can be obtained by using processEMNLP.
 For example: